Sounds like a mouthful, I know. But it’s a word-blend (postmanteau) between Malware and Advertising.

 - Make sure your browser is updated with the latest version – This is a no-brainer.
 Most cyber-attacks are often introduced via browsers due to security holes.
 It pays off to making sure you have the latest security updates installed.

-- Consider installing an Ad-blocker, Pop-up blocker or Anti-malware program – This is another option to fight off those nasty pop-ups and other malwares unknowingly creeping its way to your system.
+- Consider installing an Ad-blocker, Pop-up blocker or Anti-malware programs – This is another option to fight off those nasty pop-ups and other malwares unknowingly creeping its way to your system.

 - Get a decent Antivirus Software – Your first line of defense against viruses, malwares, and other forms of cyber-attacks.